bystam/bystam.github.io/_posts/2024-06-24-in-defence-of-orms.markdown

 * ... or all common queries and updates are placed in a single DAO type like upstairs
   * This in order to have reusable database interaction functions

 Both of these styles fail to capture the strengths of the original ORM one.
 Splitting things up in more layers can cause the ["separation of concerns problem"](https://en.wikipedia.org/wiki/Separation_of_concerns#HTML,_CSS,_JavaScript) where code must be read across multiple files to be understood.
-The DAO facades tend to get so big and hyper-specialized that you often find yourself always adding new functions for anything you write, creating an ocean of functions that have all their filters and joins in their name like `findAllTasksWithOutcomeAndBlockersWhereIsNotDeletedAndClaimId`.
+The DAO facades tend to get so big and hyper-specialized that you often find yourself always adding new functions for anything you write, creating an ocean of functions that have all their filters and joins in their name like `findAllTasksWithOutcomeAndBlockersWhereIsNotDeletedAndComplaintId`.

 But most importantly, the ORM pattern creates a single place where you more or less HAVE to add state changes to, which means you also need to review how your addition or change affects the other rules of said type.
 In a "just write SQL" world, it is not uncommon for a new addition to the code to simply ignore any other attempts at controlling the lifecyle of data by just adding new update functions from the side.
 None of these patterns make either possible or impossible, but ORMs definitely is stronger at co-locating the state itself and its changes.